hazzahazza99/Login-Website/README.md

 # Login-Website
- A simple webpage which allows users to login view a list of all users Username, password etc. stored in a database
+ A simple webpage which allows users to login view a list of all users \n Username, password etc. stored in a database